Vito Marcantonio: Early career

-Political career

-U.S. Congress
+U.S. House of Representatives

 Marcantonio was first elected to the United States House of Representatives from New York in 1934 as a Republican.
 He received a warm write-up in the New Masses in the November 1936 issue.
 He served in the House from 1935 until 1937 but was defeated in 1936 for re-election.
 Marcantonio's district was centered in his native East Harlem, New York City, which had many residents and immigrants of Italian and Puerto Rican origin.
 Fluent in Spanish as well as Italian, he was considered an ally of the Puerto Rican and Italian-American communities, and an advocate for the rights of the workers, immigrants, and the poor.

+Marcantonio was arguably one of the most left-wing members of Congress, He was investigated by the FBI in the 1940s and 1950s because of his extensive affiliation with members of the Communist Party USA and known Communist front groups.
+He strongly supported the New Deal of President Franklin D. Roosevelt, a Democrat.

-In 1939, Marcantonio criticized the 1936 prosecution and conviction of Puerto Rican Nationalist Party president Pedro Albizu Campos on charges of sedition and other crimes against the United States.
-In addition to defending the Puerto Rican and Italian communities and common workers, Marcantonio was a strong advocate of Harlem's African-American communities and fought vehemently for black civil rights decades before the civil rights movement of the 1950s–1960s.
-In either 1937 or 1938, Marcantonio became a member of the American Labor Party (ALP).
-He was elected to the House again from New York in 1938, and served this time for six terms, from 1939 to 1951, being reelected in the elections of 1940, 1942, 1944, 1946, and 1948.
-He was so popular in that district that he cross-filed in the cross-filing primaries between Democratic and Republican primaries, and won the nominations of both parties, and he also gained the endorsement of the ALP, an example of electoral fusion.
+In 1936, Marcantonio lost re-election.
+However, he won his seat back in the 1938 election while running under the American Labor Party nomination.
+He was subsequently re-elected to six further terms, with his second stint in the House lasting from 1939 to 1951 (being reelected in the elections of 1940, 1942, 1944, 1946, and 1948).
+He was so popular in that district that he cross-filed in the cross-filing primaries between Democratic and Republican primaries, and won the nominations of both parties.
+He also gained the endorsement of the ALP, in an example of electoral fusion.
+Aside from Marcantonio, the only other ALP congressman was Leo Isacson, who served in Congress from 1948 to 1949, after winning a special election, but was defeated in the next general election.

+Marcantonio stood as an ally to causes important to Puerto Rican and Italian communities and common workers, and was also a strong advocate of Harlem's African-American communities and fought vehemently for black civil rights decades before the civil rights movement of the 1950s–1960s.
+He perennially supported civil rights legislation.